rayngdev11/clara/README.md

 This repository contains the source code and deployment infrastructure for **CLARA**, an AI system designed to automatically generate detailed clinical findings and impressions for chest X-rays in Vietnamese.

-This project was developed as a Capstone Project (**FA25AI55**) by students at **FPT University** in collaboration with **Military Hospital 175**.
+This project was developed as a Capstone Project by students at **FPT University**.
 The goal is to serve as an assistive tool to reduce radiologist workload, enhance linguistic consistency, shorten processing time, and improve diagnostic accuracy.

 ## Key Highlights